MicrosoftDocs/cpp-docs.it-it/docs/standard-library/valarray-functions.md

 ### <a name="remarks"></a>Note

-Se `left` e `right` hanno un numero di elementi diverso, il risultato è indefinito.
+Se *a sinistra* e *a destra* dispone di un numero diverso di elementi, il risultato è indefinito.

 ### <a name="example"></a>Esempio